j-chao/devops_workshops/01.1_container_orchestration_kubernetes/01_container_orchestration.md

-This would work if, our Kubernetes cluster was deployed on a cloud provider that supports using a Service in LoadBalancer mode to set up external HTTP/HTTPS reverse proxying, forwarded to the Endpoints of the Service (ie: for Microsoft Azure, see [https://docs.microsoft.com/en-us/azure/aks/load-balancer-standard](Azure Load Balancer) for details).
+This would work if, our Kubernetes cluster was deployed on a cloud provider that supports using a Service in LoadBalancer mode to set up external HTTP/HTTPS reverse proxying, forwarded to the Endpoints of the Service (ie: for Microsoft Azure, see [Azure Load Balancer](https://docs.microsoft.com/en-us/azure/aks/load-balancer-standard) for details).

 Unfortunately, for this workshop, our Kubernetes workshop is deployed on a local bare metal VM.
 However, we can still expose our service using Ingresses!